wavefrontHQ/docs/pages/doc/derived_metrics.md

 summary: Learn how to save a query so it runs once a minute, and how to use the derived metric elsewhere.
 ---

-The derived metrics functionality allows you to run a query and ingest it back into Wavefront.
+Derived metrics allow you to run a query and ingest it back into Wavefront.
 All users can then use the result of the query, that is, the derived metric, in their queries.

-<div markdown="span" class="alert alert-info">You must have [Derived Metrics Management permissions](permissions_overview.html) to create and manage derived metrics.</div>
+<div markdown="span" class="alert alert-info">You must have [Derived Metrics permissions](permissions_overview.html) to create and manage derived metrics.</div>

 Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.

 ## Use Cases

-Our customers have asked us to be able to register and ingest a query so they can have instantly available metrics (derived metrics).
+Our customers wanted to register and ingest a query so they can have instantly available metrics (derived metrics).
 Here are some use cases.

 ### Simplify User Experience

 Many queries are complex and intimidating for non-expert users.
 If you create a derived metric, the corresponding query runs in the background.
 All users can then use the result of the complex query -- the derived metric -- in other queries.

 The screenshot below shows how you can create a derived metric from a complex query.
+This query tracks employees who are required to perform onboarding.
 You use `aliasMetric` and can call the metric by that metric name in a new query.
-In this example, we can use `test.billing.metric` the next time we need the result of the query.
+In this example, we can use `employee-onboarding-time-left` the next time we need the result of the query.

 ![registered query](images/registered_query.png)